Roseanne Roseannadanna: Routine

 Roseannadanna's Saturday Night Live commentary followed a strict formula.
-She usually read a letter from Richard Feder of Fort Lee, New Jersey, although she once read a letter from his wife, "Mrs." Richard Feder—and another deviation: from Miss Doris Powell.
+She usually read a letter from Richard Feder of Fort Lee, New Jersey — although she once read a letter from his wife, "Mrs." Richard Feder — and in at least one instance, from Miss Doris Powell.

 The letter would include a series of questions, usually about a current social issue, to which Roseannadanna made derogatory comments about New Jersey before moving on to respond to the question.
 The name Richard Feder was an in-joke; it was the name of an actual resident of Fort Lee who also happened to be the brother-in-law of SNL writer and segment co-creator Alan Zweibel.
-The “character” Feder moved to Mount St. Helens, Washington, while the real Feder moved to West Nyack, New York, but later moved back to New Jersey, settling in Hamburg.
+The "character" Feder moved to Mount St. Helens, Washington, while the real Feder moved to West Nyack, New York, but later moved back to New Jersey, settling in Hamburg.

-While answering the questions, Roseannadanna invariably digressed, launching into lengthy anecdotes, frequently having to do with an encounter with celebrities (Bo Derek, Dr. Joyce Brothers, Princess Grace, Gloria Vanderbilt, etc.) which had no relevance to the topic at hand.
+While answering the questions, Roseannadanna invariably digressed, launching into lengthy anecdotes, frequently having to do with an encounter with celebrities (Bo Derek, Dr. Joyce Brothers, Princess Grace, Gloria Vanderbilt, Lee Radziwill, etc.) which had no relevance to the topic at hand.
 Invariably, the story led to Roseannadanna going into graphic detail about bodily functions or personal hygiene.
 The concept was that the celebrities had told her the graphic stories and she was simply relating them to the audience.
 She also provided response to these stories, which was the rhetorical question and catch phrase: "What are ya tryin' to do, make me sick?!"

 Eventually, the exasperated Weekend Update co-anchor Jane Curtin would interrupt, saying, "Roseanne, you're making me sick."
 Curtin would then ask Roseannadanna what her comments had to do with the question.
 Radner would reply: "Well, Jane, it just goes to show you, it's always something — if it’s not one thing, it's another."

 Roseannadanna's comments wrapped up with the sharing of a piece of advice passed along by a family member, most often her father, but sometimes her "Nana Roseannadanna".
-In one episode, she mentioned her aunt "Pollyanna Roseannadanna", while in others, her "musically happening cousin Carlos Santana Roseannadanna", her religious aunt "Hosanna Roseannadanna", and her singing cousin "Lola Falana Roseannadanna".
+In one episode, she mentioned her aunt "Pollyanna Roseannadanna", while in others, her "musically happening cousin Carlos Santana Roseannadanna", her religious aunt "Hosanna Roseannadanna", and her singing cousin "Lola Falana Roseannadanna", or school classmate "Hernando Roseannadando".
 In the final episode in which the character appeared, she mentioned her fashion designer aunt, "Murjani Roseannadanni".